There is a specific kind of frustration that shows up after you have tried a few money apps.

 One of the biggest benefits of importing is history.
 History makes patterns obvious.
 A good CSV-import app should help you spot subscriptions, rent, utilities, insurance, regular transfers, and recurring charges that quietly add up.

-Every import needs some cleanup.
+Every import needs review.
 The question is whether it takes minutes or hours.
-Bulk edit is what makes the workflow practical:
+Bulk edit is what makes repeated imports practical:

 If you import weekly or monthly, overlap happens.
 A good importer helps you avoid double-counting the same transactions across multiple uploads.